OSLabTools/nicetoolbox/docs/README_rst.rst

 #TODO: Perhaps add a paragraph about non-verbal communication

-NICE Toolbox is an ongoing project aims to develop a comprehensive and roboust framework for exploring nonverbal human communication, which enables the investigation of nonverbal cues and observable (behavioral) signs that reflect emotional and cognitive state of the individual, as well as the interpersonal dynamics between people in relatively fixed
+NICE Toolbox is an ongoing project aims to develop a comprehensive and robust framework for exploring nonverbal human communication, which enables the investigation of nonverbal cues and observable (behavioral) signs that reflect emotional and cognitive state of the individual, as well as the interpersonal dynamics between people in relatively fixed